-Many of us may not realize the critical nature of accurate sound reproduction, to the understanding and appreciation of orchestral music when played by the steelband.
+Many of us may not realize the critical nature of accurate sound reproduction, to the understanding and appreciation of orchestral music,for example Panorama music, when played by the steelband.

-With any complex musical arrangement , it is sometimes difficult, even for people immersed in the culture , to distinguish between the different instruments ; unlike the conventional orchestra where parts played by different sections – strings , brass , reed and keyboard – are clearly defined and easily recognized.
+With any complex musical arrangement on the pan, it is sometimes difficult, even for people immersed in the culture , to distinguish between the different instruments ; unlike the conventional orchestra where parts played by different sections – strings , brass , reed and keyboard – are clearly defined and easily recognized.

 An audio recording of a complex arrangement by a full steelband is almost impossible for someone to fully appreciate if they cannot distinguish between the sound of a tenor pan and a double second.

 Going forward, we need to display steelband music to the world in its best possible light , and that means multimedia productions (videos)of the highest quality, with particular attention to reproducing the sound of the entire range of pans.

 To those who think that today we can have some kind of audio musical revolution that takes the steelband to higher heights, I wish that were the case.

 A steelband performance, especially at Panorama must be seen and heard.